 The most notable advance was made 15 years ago, when radiobeacons were placed by the United States lighthouse service on Ambrose Channel lightship and two other stations in the approaches to New particular case that might be in York.
 Thus was solved an age-old question should be brought before problem.
 Only the radio signal penetrates fog and rain that blot out the most brilliant light.
-It can carry unpopular topic.
-Up on Capitol Hill bers, Edwin S. Smith and Donald its message of safety through storms that drown the most power-
+It can carry bers, Edwin S. Smith and Donald its message of safety through storms that drown the most powerful whistle.

 Above the pilothouse of a modern coil antenna mounted on a metal frame.
-This coil receives radiobeacon signals now sent out from whether an employer has the right | important lighthouses and lightships -more than 120 of them on the coasts of this country.
+This coil receives radiobeacon signals now sent out from important lighthouses and lightships -more than 120 of them on the coasts of this country.
 In approaching the coast, the navigator of a ship with this coil picks up a radiobeacon signal-perhaps the four dashes from Nantucket Shoals lightship, or the single dots from Ambrose.
 By rotating his radiocompass coil until the signal fades away ("taking the minimum" it is called), he determines the direction from which the signal comes, even from distances of more than a hundred miles.
+Anyone who has stood on the deck of a liner in a dripping fog, and has wondered at the courage of the navigators going ahead toward the unseeable, must realize what a blessing this is to tense nerveshow valuable is this gift of science to better navigation and to safety at sea.